 What are the benefits/side effects of these medications?Will these medications interact with other medications, over-the-counter products, or dietary or herbal supplements that I am already taking?Are there any alternative or complementary therapies that will help me?

-About Outlook What is the usual progression of osteoarthritis?How can I slow or halt the progression of osteoarthritis?Do I have to give up or change any of my activities now or in the future?
+About Outlook What is the usual progression of OA?How can I slow or halt the progression of OA?Do I have to give up or change any of my activities now or in the future?

 Last reviewed May 2014 by Michael Woods, MD